RobinKumar5986/wwwhisper/README.md

 ![Access granted](https://raw.github.com/wrr/www/master/mixedbit.org/wwwhisper_screens/access_granted.png)

-Usually web authentication systems are built into web applications.
+Usually authentication systems are built into web applications.
 With wwwhisper this is not required.
 The photo album above consist of static HTML and JavaScript files with no dynamic code executed at the server side and with no awareness of wwwhisper.

-Nginx inserts a small overlay in the lower-right corner of each protected html document.
+Nginx inserts a small overlay in the lower-right corner of each protected HTML document.
 The overlay contains an email of the current user and a 'Sign out' button.

 If the user visits a location that she is not allowed to access, an